Global Veneer Sheet Market Statistics, Cagr, Outlook, And Covid-19 Impact 2021 – 2023

 The veneer sheets always remain in the natural order as they emerge such that all parts of the original log are kept together.
 One by one the slices of veneer carefully enter the dryer, where they are dried evenly within a few minutes.
 Air temperature of up to 320°F at high velocity is blasted on the surface.
 The veneer must be dried in such a way that it has at least 8-12% of moisture content.
 Veneer Sheets are used for many applications.
 These veneers are laid up in various wood cuts.
 20mil or 30mil Paper-Backers are also available at an up-charge.

-This report contains market size and forecasts of Veneer Sheet in Thailand, including the following market information:
+This report contains market size and forecasts of Veneer Sheet in Vietnam, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Veneer Sheet manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Veneer Sheet production and consumption in Thailand
+This report also analyses and evaluates the COVID-19 impact on Veneer Sheet production and consumption in Vietnam

 Total Market by Segment: